 Tip/gratuity definition

 Is there a difference between gratuity and tip?
-Some say that gratuities are usually paid by card in addition to the bill amount (on top of service charge), while tips are often paid in cash.
-Others see them as synonyms.
+Some say gratuities are usually paid by card in addition to the bill amount (on top of a service charge), while tips are often paid in cash.
+This distinction is outdated now that card machines routinely ask for a tip at the point of payment, so arguably they’re the same thing.

 Alternatively, some businesses impose a cover charge, which is a fixed amount payable by the customer.